 5. Some no Komichi Fabric Dyeing Festival

-Having inherited the craft, descendants of the first dyeing artisans have found ways to keep traditional fabric dyeing alive — and Some no Komichi is one way to spread the word.
+Having inherited the craft, descendants of the first artisans have found ways to keep traditional fabric dyeing alive — and Some no Komichi is one way to spread the word.

 During this town-wide event, you’ll see beautiful cloth strewn over the river, creating a “river gallery”.
 Shops will also proudly showcase their noren (Japanese-style curtains), dyed the old-school way.